HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

     attitude towards the original.
 Instead of saying "it sucked" try to point to objective reasons, such as "during my testing I discovered that they missed a crucial step" or "I had trouble understanding the analogy they used to explain the concept and wanted to try a different one."
+If you do this, state clearly that you're rewriting someone else's work so that the reviewers don't mistake it for your original writing.
-*   If you have a side project, such as creating a mobile app, document it as though you're doing so for your customers or team of engineers, product managers, and program managers.
+*   If you have a side project, such as creating a mobile app, document it as though you're doing so for customers or your imagined team of engineers, product managers, and program managers.
 *   Contribute to an open source project.
 Honestly, this is much more difficult than many realize.
-I received this advice, but I couldn't find a project that I understood, needed documentation, and had a fairly clear entry point for me to contribute.
+I received this advice, but I couldn't find a project that I understood, needed documentation, and had a clear entry point for me to contribute.
 The barrier to entry was too high, especially as an inexperienced writer.

 ## What should I include in my portfolio?